The Bunyas: Garden

-The garden at the Bunyas has been wholly designed and all the little incidentals of its management governed by a woman.
-Today there is a decidedly pleasing and quite romantic intermingling of the garden of 50 years ago and the garden of more modern times.
-In one portion there is a gnarled and twisted nearly century old ivy vine (Hedera sp.) once the entrance to the old homestead of John Ramsay, who was the estate's original owner (Dobroyde House/estate).
-It is one of the most treasured things in the garden and receives unremitting care and attention.
-The carefully kept grass covered walks and drives too, are somewhat of an innovation in a time when one invariably sees gravel covered walks.
-These grass-covered walks certainly add to the beauty and freshness of home surroundings.
+The garden at the Bunyas was designed and managed by a woman.
+It contains a mixture of garden features dating from about 50 years earlier and more recent plantings.
+In one portion there is a gnarled and twisted nearly century-old ivy vine (Hedera sp.), once the entrance to the old homestead of John Ramsay, the estate's original owner (Dobroyde House/estate).
+The vine receives regular care and attention.
+The grass-covered walks and drives were also an innovation at a time when gravel-covered walks were more common.

 A serpentine path leads from front gate to front entrance porch, flanked by beds of shrubs and with two specimen fan palms (Washingtonia sp.) and a NZ cabbage tree (Cordyline australis) specimen on the lawn.
-A Bunya pine is also visible in this view near the front entrance porch.
-A view of the garden and side porch shows two Bunya pines beyond the house as backdrop (clearly pre-dating the house and from the Ramsay/Dobroyde estate era), a specimen conifer on the side lawn, a Lord Howe Island palm (Howea (now Kentia) sp.), shrubs and flowers close to the house and porch/verandah, grass strips flanking a curving path that straightens to run alongside the side porch/verandah, a strip ribbon bed within the lawn on the far side of this path and expansive lawn (xii).
+A bunya pine is also visible in this view near the front entrance porch.
+A view of the garden and side porch shows two bunya pines beyond the house as backdrop (clearly pre-dating the house and from the Ramsay/Dobroyde estate era), a specimen conifer on the side lawn, a Lord Howe Island palm (Howea (now Kentia) sp.), shrubs and flowers close to the house and porch/verandah, grass strips flanking a curving path that straightens to run alongside the side porch/verandah, a strip ribbon bed within the lawn on the far side of this path and expansive lawn (xii).
 Another photograph of "a corner of the garden and verandah" shows an open verandah on two sides (a corner) of the house with another serpentine path edged with brick, flanked by lawn, various "fiddly" flower beds cut in the lawn, a low timber post and rail and "crinkle wire" fence and timber gate giving onto what appears to be a woodland area, comprising eucalypts (likely to be turpentine ironbark forest, which is native/remnant on the Liberty Plains/Ashfield area), other exotic trees including a Norfolk Island pine (Araucaria heterophylla) etc. (147).
 Another photograph (p.
 151) shows "a grass covered walk" which is at least 6m wide, edged in brick swale drains, flanked on either side by avenue tree planting.
-It is not clear what species the trees are, although branch pattern on some suggests Norfolk Island pines, others could be Bunya pines (A.bidwillii).
+It is not clear what species the trees are, although branch pattern on some suggests Norfolk Island pines, others could be bunya pines (A.bidwillii).
 A large specimen of what appears to be the tree bird-of-paradise flower (Strelitizia nicolae) with its white and blue flowers and large banana-like leaves is on one corner of this walk.